 Mental Health Affairs has always been an international mission at its core.

-The blog’s vision and scope are global.
-After all, the need for better mental health care has become and emergent world wide crisis.
+After all, the need for better mental health care has become an emergent worldwide crisis.
 As early as late summer, Mental Health Affairs began assimilating its new international rollout campaign after several activist groups and reformers reached out to this blog and requested we intervene without delay in the articulation of a new plan for mental health on a global level.

-This bold new devision will take swift and precise measures to reform the systems of care in South America requiring urgent upkeep, airtime in the greater global mental health arena, and focus as a global hotspot for fake news and information, substandard care at the systems level.
+This bold new division will take precise measures to reform the systems of care in South America requiring urgent upkeep, airtime in the greater global mental health arena, and focus as a global hot-spot for fake news and information, substandard care at the systems level.
 The feat and scale is now defined.

-As early as this morning, I have commissioned Ana Medeiros labor and immense skill set to take up shop as the new Deputy Editor of South American Affairs.
+As early as this morning, I have commissioned Ana Medeiros labor and immense skill set to take up shop as the new Deputy Director of South American Affairs.